 A stone’s throw from here, you will find the imposing gate to the internal courtyard and the basilica itself.

 The experience of visiting San Paolo Fuori Le Mura is only in itself worth your time when in Rome.
-The position far from the city centre often make it fall off the radar for many tourists, but I guarantee that if you do allot a couple of hours to visit, you won’t regret it.
+The position far from the city center often makes it fall off the radar for many tourists, but I guarantee that if you do allot a couple of hours to visit, you won’t regret it.

 The exterior of Saint Paul Outside the Walls Basilica

 Beautiful mosaics decorate the facade.
-They depict the four prophets, the Christ between St. Peter and St. Paul, twelve lambs symbolising the twelve Apostles.
+They depict the four prophets, the Christ between St. Peter and St. Paul, and twelve lambs symbolizing the twelve Apostles.
 There are three main doors, the one on the right-hand side is the Holy Door built for the Jubilee of the year 2000.

 The interior of San Paolo Fuori Le Mura Basilica

-Inside, you will see stunning mosaics and fine decoration, alongside the central tomb of Saint Paul.
+Inside, you will see stunning mosaics and fine decorations, alongside the central tomb of Saint Paul.
 Among the beautiful examples of Byzantine art is the internal part of the Holy Door.